 Our common stock is listed on the Nasdaq Global Select Market, or Nasdaq, under the symbol "PLCE".
-On March 18, 2022, the number of holders of record of our common stock was 38 and the number of beneficial holders of our common stock was approximately 24,000.
+On March 21, 2023, the number of holders of record of our common stock was 39 and the number of beneficial holders of our common stock was approximately 22,000.

 In March 2018, our Board of Directors authorized a \$250.0 million share repurchase program (the "2018 Share Repurchase Program").
-In November 2021, our Board of Directors approved another \$250.0 million share repurchase program, which added to the remaining availability under the 2018 Share Repurchase Program.
+In November 2021, our Board of Directors approved another \$250.0 million share repurchase program (the "2021 Share Repurchase Program"), which added to the then remaining availability under the 2018 Share Repurchase Program.
 Under these programs, we may repurchase shares on the open market at current market prices at the time of purchase or in privately negotiated transactions.
 The timing and actual number of shares repurchased under a program will depend on a variety of factors, including price, corporate and regulatory requirements, and other market and business conditions.
 We may suspend or discontinue the programs at any time and may thereafter reinstitute purchases, all without prior announcement.
-As of January 29, 2022, there was \$257.3 million remaining under these programs.
+As of January 28, 2023, the 2018 Share Repurchase Program was exhausted, and there was \$164.4 million remaining under the 2021 Share Repurchase Program.
 From March 2020 through July 2021, we suspended share repurchases, other than to satisfy withholding tax requirements of equity award recipients, due to the COVID-19 pandemic.

 Pursuant to our practice, including due to restrictions imposed by our insider trading policy during black-out periods, we withhold and repurchase shares of vesting stock awards and make payments to taxing authorities as required by law to satisfy the withholding tax requirements of all equity award recipients.
 Our payment of the withholding taxes in exchange for the surrendered shares constitutes a repurchase of our common stock.
-We also acquire shares of our common stock in conjunction with liabilities owed under our Deferred Compensation Plan, which are held in treasury.
+We also acquire shares of our common stock in conjunction with liabilities owed under our deferred compensation plan, which are held in treasury.